A missing dog scenario tortures every dog owner, especially with the anxiety that comes with it.

 Watch Out for Missing Dog Scams

-You’re freaking out and frustrated about your missing dog, but some people would take advantage of that.
+You’re frustrated about your missing dog, but some would take advantage of that.

-Ensure you protect yourself, and you’re extra careful when anyone contacts you concerning your dog.
+Ensure you protect yourself and are extra careful when anyone contacts you concerning your dog.

 Also, meet the finders in public places during the day and don’t go alone.
-You can also verify if anyone is with your pet by telling them to take a picture of it on their mobile phones and send it to you.
+You can also verify if anyone is with your pet by telling them to photograph it on their mobile phones and send it to you.

 Above all, be careful of fraudsters and their cunning methods.
-Most of them will tell you to pay an amount before releasing your dog; they don’t even have it.
+Most will tell you to pay an amount before releasing your dog; they don’t even have it.

 So, don’t agree to make any upfront payment without getting your dog first.